slotThe/slotThe.github.io/posts/calling-emacs-from-xmonad.md

 # Conclusion

 I have to say that I'm quite satisfied with this API.
-In fact, if I look at the old code that only resided within my personal config, it's even a bit more ergonomic in a few places, despite having essentially no user-specific strings hardcoded anywhere!
+In fact, if I compare it with the old code that only resided within my personal config, this new version is even a bit more ergonomic in a few places, despite having essentially no user-specific strings hardcoded anywhere!
 As I said before, if you try this and find something missing, do let me know and we'll probably find a solution!
 If you try this and find it useful, also let me know :)

 Of course, technically none of this needs to live only inside your XMonad config at all.
 In combination with the excellent [turtle]